 - The travelers looked weary but relieved to reach their destination.

-- Weary of the constant arguments, she sought a peaceful retreat.
+- Weary of the constant back-and-forth, she asked for a clear timeline.

 Weary Synonyms